ArmstrongSubero/AI-from-Scratch-in-C/README.md

 * [Read the book free online](https://rvembedded.com/books/ai-from-scratch-in-c/)
 * [Book page](https://rvembedded.com/products/ai-from-scratch-in-c/)
-* [Get the complete PDF edition](https://payhip.com/b/tCp42) (Use code LAUNCHMONTH to get the book for $29 until September 30th!)
+* [Get the complete PDF edition](https://payhip.com/b/tCp42) (Use code LAUNCHMONTH to get the book for $29 until September 30th 2026!)

-*Exclusive Chapters 38 to 45 on the DeepSeek architecture including deployment in production ship in October as a free update for early supporters!
+*Chapters 38 to 45 cover the DeepSeek architecture including deployment in production and ship in October 2026.
+They are included in the PDF edition only.

 <br>